-My love for Japanese food knows absolutely no bounds, like many of you, I’m sure!
+My love for Japanese candy and snacks knows absolutely no bounds, like many of you, I’m sure!

-So, I’ve decided to trawl every forum imaginable and every single website in existence (…probably…) to bring you the ultimate list of websites where you can buy Japanese snacks and sweets online.
+So, I’ve decided to trawl every forum imaginable and every single website in existence (…probably…) to bring you the ultimate list of websites where you can buy Japanese sweets and Japanese snacks online.

 At least until you can get to Tokyo, anyway!